AT2022aedm and a new class of luminous, fast-cooling transients in elliptical galaxies: Discussion

 We estimate the volumetric rate of these events using the ATLAS Survey Simulator \citep{McBrien2021b,Srivastav2022}.
 Interpolated absolute light curves of AT2022aedm in $c$ and $o$ bands are inserted into the simulation at 10,000 random times, positions and redshifts (up to some $z_{\rm max}$), and compared to the cadence, footprint and depth of the true ATLAS survey to determine the number of $5\sigma$ detections of each injected event.

 We define a discovery as those objects detected in more than $n_{\rm det}$ images (or $\approx n_{\rm det}/4$ nights, since ATLAS typically obtains a quad of exposures per night at a given pointing).
 We then calculate the fraction classified of all real transients brighter in apparent magnitude than the injected transient at $z=z_{\rm max}$ and having at least the same number of ATLAS detections, and take this as our spectroscopic completeness.
-The rate is then $R=N_{\rm events}/(f_{\rm disc}f_{\rm spec} V T)$, where $T=2.5$\,yr is the duration and $V$ the volume (within $z=z_{\rm max}$) of the mock survey, $f_{\rm disc}$ and $f_{\rm spec}$ are the fractions discovered and classified, and $N_{\rm events}=1$ is the number of observed AT2022aedm-like transients in ATLAS.
+The rate is then

+where $T=2.5$\,yr is the duration of the mock survey {(with the factor $1/(1+z)$ accounting for time dilation over the observed redshift range), $dV/dz$ is the differential comoving volume between redshift $z$ and $z+dz$}, $f_{\rm disc}$ and $f_{\rm spec}$ are the fractions discovered and classified, and $N_{\rm events}=1$ is the number of observed AT2022aedm-like transients in ATLAS.

-We set $z_{\rm max}=0.2$ ($V=1.9$\,Gpc$^{3}$), covering the redshift range within which LFCs have been discovered, and set $n_{\rm det}=20$.
+We set $z_{\rm max}=0.2$, covering the redshift range within which LFCs have been discovered, and set $n_{\rm det}=20$.
 The latter is motivated by the modal number of detections for real ATLAS transients, and with observations on 5 nights should also enable identification of the fast light curve shape.
 Varying $n_{\rm det}$ leads to less than a factor two variation in our derived rate, due to a trade-off between $f_{\rm disc}$ and $f_{\rm spec}$: stricter requirements lead to a smaller discovered sample but with a higher spectroscopic completeness.
 For these parameters, our survey simulation returns $f_{\rm disc}=0.35$ and $f_{\rm spec}=0.58$, giving $R\approx1$\,Gpc$^{-3}$\,yr$^{-1}$.

 We caution that this estimate applies to the brightest LFCs such as AT2022aedm and Dougie, and that fainter and faster events such as AT2020bot are likely more common volumetrically but harder to detect.
 Nevertheless, our derived rate indicates that these events are very rare, $\sim10^{-5}$ of the core-collapse SN rate.
 This rate is lower than the SLSN rate of a few\,$\times10$\,Gpc$^{-3}$\,yr$^{-1}$ \citep{Frohmaier2021}, but may be consistent with the rate of Cow-like events, estimated as $0.3-420$\,Gpc$^{-3}$\,yr$^{-1}$ \citep{Ho2023}.